-2.Regular elections of the municipality representative body Sakrebulo and of the Mayor of a self-governing city/self-governing community shall be called by the President of Georgia with the Prime Minister's countersignature 60 days before powers of the Sakrebulo or the Mayor expire.
+2. Regular elections of the municipality representative body Sakrebulo and of the Mayor of a self-governing city/self-governing community shall be called by the President of Georgia with the countersignature of the Prime Minister 60 days before powers of a Sakrebulo or the Mayor expire.